-To obtain all these χ^2 entries, a similar calculation for each of the cells of Table 1 is carried out.
-Thee are the entries in Table 3, with this table set up to correspond to the format of Table 1.
+To obtain all the entries for the χ^2 statistic, a similar calculation for each of the cells of Table 2 is used.
+These are the entries in Table 4, with this table set up to correspond to the format of Table 2.